 You will agree that any overpayment of salary, allowances, or expenses will be repaid by you in accordance with Circular 07/2018: Recovery of Salary, Allowances, and Expenses Overpayments made to Staff Members/Former Staff Members/Pensioners.

-Tenure
+Tenure and Probation

-The appointment is on a temporary fixed-term contract for a period of three from the date of appointment.
-The successful candidate will be required to undergo a probationary period of 12 months.
+The appointment is a temporary fixed-term contract for a period of three years from the date of appointment.